-The Common Shares represented by properly authorized proxies will be voted as specified.
-It is intended that the Common Shares represented by proxies on which no specification has been made will be voted FOR the election of the nominees for Director named herein or such substitute nominees as the Board of Directors may designate and at the discretion of the persons named as proxies on all other matters which may properly come before the Meeting.
+The Common Shares and Preferred Shares represented by properly authorized proxies will be voted as specified.
+It is intended that the Common Shares and the Preferred Shares represented by proxies on which no specification has been made will be voted FOR the election of the nominees for Director named herein or such substitute nominees as the Board of Directors may designate and at the discretion of the persons named as proxies on all other matters which may properly come before the Meeting.